 The International University of Applied Sciences Bad Honnef • Bonn (IUBH) awards a full scholarship for a postgraduate program in its programs Bachelor in Business Administration or Master in General Management.

-As part of a recent PR campaign IUBH participants can win a complete distance learning.
+As part of a current IUBH PR campaign, participants can win a complete distance learning course.
 What you have to do for that?
-Collect the most Facebook votes.
-This raises questions from the sense and nonsense of social media voting to equal opportunities in education.
+Collect most Facebook votes.
+That raises questions from Sense and nonsense from social media voting to equal opportunities in education.

 Whoever gets the most votes wins

 From 22.
 January to the 19.
-February may be interested in http://www.dein-stipendium.de apply, If you want to win a distance learning study worth more than 11.000 Euro, you will wind up http://www.dein-stipendium.de an applicant profile.
+February may be interested in http://www.dein-stipendium.de apply.
+If you want to win a distance learning program worth over 11.000 euros, put yourself on the table http://www.dein-stipendium.de an applicant profile.
 By means of a video or photo contribution, participants then explain their motivation for winning the scholarship and put it to the vote.